PointsBet Sportsbook Iowa Promo Code for $1,000

 Creating a PointsBet Sportsbook account is a simple process and should take you only a few minutes.
 Either on the PointsBet app or website, you will click the sign-up button.
 On the next page it should default to Iowa in the region setting, but if not, simply select Iowa from the drop-down menu.

 Next you’ll enter your first and last name as well as your email address.
-While you might see a line for a PointsBet promo code, don’t worry, no code is required to get the best PointsBet Iowa welcome bonus in June 2023.
+While you might see a line for a PointsBet promo code, don’t worry, no PointsBet promo code is required to get the best PointsBet Iowa welcome bonus in December 2023.

 On the next sign-up page, you must enter your date of birth, phone number, home address and the last four digits of you Social Security number.
 You also will create and confirm the password you want for your PointsBet account.